PBS Process Improvements

 In August 2018, Minister Hunt approved broad consultation on proposed framework and endorsed a staged implementation approach.
 Details of the proposed process improvements and implementation approach are outlined in the PBS Process Improvements Fact Sheet.

 Consultations indicated there is broad support for the proposals and an understanding that process improvements require associated resourcing and therefore cost recovery changes.
 Stakeholders advised they are keen to see the details of the improvements to better understand how the changes will work in practice.
+Consultations were held on 1 March and 5 April 2019 on Stage 1 PBS Process Improvements.
 Further consultations are planned for 2019.

 For further information on the AMWG-SPS is available on the PBS website - including an outline of the activities they are undertaking and communiques on the work completed to date.